28anmol/git_cheatsheet/README.md

 Write code -----> add to trackimng zone of git -----> commit
 ```

-- Tracking a file by git or adding the file to git's trackable zone:
+- Tracking a file by git or adding the file to git's trackable zone or staging a file for next commit:
   ```bash
   git add <filename>
   ```